-- We note that the calculation of intangible benefits is not an exact science and therefore there is no one defined estimation methodology or correct answer. - Following the calculation review adjustments described over the previous page, the value of the brand enhancement benefit to be deducted from the cost of the other components is estimated at €163,760.
+- We note that the calculation of intangible benefits is not an exact science and therefore there is no one defined estimation methodology or correct answer. - In view that GO's initial claim submission reached the MCA prior to the publication of the 2017 USO Claim Decision Notice, GO were requested to revise the intangible benefits calculations submitted in the original cost model - Following the above described adjustments, the value of the brand enhancement benefit to be deducted from the cost of the other components is estimated at €164,860.